jakimfett/functions.sh/doc/app/miNAS.md

 tmpfs          1023M     0 1023M   0% /tmp
 /dev/mmcblk0p1   42M   24M   18M  58% /boot
 ```
+> The `-h` flag designates 'human readable format' here again,
+> however command flags are perhaps 43% similar across the tools we've been using.
+>
+> convention/standards cohesion is not open source's strong point is all we're saying.

-From those two commands, we know that there are two disks connected, and one of them is `/dev/root`, the primary disk (which is 3% used on our system).
+From those two commands, we know that there are at least two (possibly four) disks  connected, and one of them (/dev/root) is mounted on `/`, the primary disk (which is 3% used on our system).

 What we want to know is _which one is the SD card_, so we need to keep looking.
-The `lsblk` command helps us with that, it lists all the block devices available to the system:
+The `lsblk` command helps us with that, it lists all the block devices (whether or not they're mounted) currently available to the system:
 ```
 NAME        MAJ:MIN RM   SIZE RO TYPE MOUNTPOINT sda           8:0    1  29.7G  0 disk